 Considering Nervous Sweat Medications?
 Here’s What to Expect

 Nervous sweat is no joke.
 You never know when it will strike!
-You could be working on a tough project at your computer or in a board meeting.
-If you suffer from this issue, you’re probably contemplating nervous sweat medications — and for good reason.
+You could be preparing for a job interview, working on a tough project, or on a first date.
+If you're dealing with this issue, you’re probably contemplating nervous sweat medications — and for good reason.

-The two main types of nervous sweat medications include beta blockers and benzodiazepines (or benzos).
+The two main types of nervous sweat medications are beta blockers and benzodiazepines (or benzos).

 Since both of these medications manipulate the two most vital organs in your body, it’s important to learn more about how they could affect you.

-What to Expect When Taking Nervous Sweat Medications
+What to Expect When Taking Beta Blocks for Nervous Sweating

 Those with low blood pressure should be especially careful with beta blockers for this reason.

 Beta blockers also hide signs of low blood sugar.
-So if you have diabetes, you’ll need to monitor this more closely.
+So if you have diabetes, you’ll need to monitor this very closely.

 Because benzos calm you down, they help reduce nervous sweating.
 But these drugs are also highly addictive and not recommended for long-term use.